dennyreiter/mqtt-bed/README.md

 You can also view the live logs from this service at any time by running `sudo journalctl -u mqtt-bed.service -f`

 ## Home Assistant Integration

 The YAML used in Home Assistant to integrate your bed will vary by your installation and bed type, but you can find example YAML for in the `homeassistant-script.yaml` file in this repository.

 In addition, it is common to run the MQTT Broker service in your Home Assitant installation if you do not have a broker running already, in which case you can use the [official Mosquito broker addon](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md).
 Once you have your broker setup, you will want to fill in your Home Assistant information in the MQTT config section of the `config.yaml` file.

+### Automatic Discovery
+For an even more seamless integration with Home Assistant, this project supports MQTT Discovery, which allows certain bed controllers to be automatically recognized and configured in Home Assistant.
+This feature simplifies the setup process and reduces the need for manual YAML configuration.

+To enable MQTT Discovery, set the `MQTT_DISCOVERY` option to `true` in the `config.yaml` file.

+> Note: MQTT Discovery is currently only supported by the Linak controller.

 ## Trusting Bluetooth device on Linux